ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 This approach is "cleaner" and more modular than writing snippets directly in, say, your `init.lua` file.
 If you want to use the `add_snippets` function instead, see the documentation in `:help luasnip-api-reference`---most of this article will still be useful to you because the syntax for writing snippets is the same whether you load snippets with `add_snippets` or LuaSnip's loader.

-Here's how to load snippets from Lua files:
+Here's how to **load snippets from Lua files**:

 - Store LuaSnip snippets in regular Lua files with the `.lua` extension.
-  (Actually writing snippets is described soon.)
+  (The syntax for actually writing snippets is described soon.)
   The file's base name determines which Vim `filetype` the snippets apply to.
   For example, snippets inside the file `tex.lua` would apply to files with `filetype=tex`.
   If you want certain snippets to apply globally to *all* file types, place these global snippets in the file `all.lua`.